4 Ways to Combat the IT Labor Shortage

-Yet 86% of IT professionals report that someone in their organisation has had a laptop lost or stolen – and 56% said it resulted in a data breach.
-Dealing with lost devices is time-consuming, and there’s simply no extra time for unnecessary breaches.
+Yet 86% of IT professionals report that someone in their organization has had a laptop lost or stolen – and 56% said it resulted in a data breach.
+Dealing with lost devices is time-consuming, and considering that 63% of IT managers said their non-security workload increased over the course of 2020, there’s simply no time for unnecessary breaches.

 The FUYL Tower perfectly complements your device tracking strategy, helping to improve accountability and ensure devices are returned, plugged in and ready for the next user.
 Lost devices are reported more quickly so that security processes can be implemented.
 And it’s easy to regulate who can access devices and when, and help track when devices are returned, helping improve overall device security.

-There’s no easy answer to the IT labour shortage.
+There’s no easy answer to the IT labor shortage.
 A long-term fix will likely include elements of training, higher pay and benefits and better planning.
-For now, organisations are smart to look at their device management strategies as one area with a high potential for cost savings and operational efficiencies.
+For now, organizations are smart to look at their device management strategies as one area with a high potential for cost savings and operational efficiencies.
 Contact the experts at LocknCharge to start improving your strategy today.